Colin227/YelpCamp/README.md

 ## Current Progress
-Basic Create, Read, Update, Delete functions are implemented.
+Basic error handling implemented.
+Client-side form validation with bootstrap, express asynchronous error handling in progress.

 ### Card layout for Details of each campground